Online Single Subject Teaching Credential Program Overview

 What is the career outlook for graduates of the Preliminary Single-Subject Teaching Credential program?

 The career prospects for those wishing to become a teacher are strong as the nation’s population continues to rise at a relatively steady rate.
-While the growth percentages may not look extravagant at first glance—8% for high-school education, 8% for middle-school education, and 7% for elementary education—they represent a job pool of over 3,000,000 positions in the U.S. today, with another 200,000 added between now and 2026 and an exceptionally large workforce for our graduates of the Preliminary Single-Subject Teaching Credential program to enter in to.
+The growth rates of 4% for high-school education, 4% for middle-school education, and 4% for elementary education represent a job pool of over 3,000,000 positions in the U.S. today, with another 200,000 added between now and 2029 and an exceptionally large workforce for our graduates of the Preliminary Single-Subject Teaching Credential program to enter in to.

 What kind of job can I expect to get with this degree?

-Graduates of the program often end up teaching at the middle- and high-school levels, where the increased specificity a single-subject credential affords is at its most necessary and useful, though many of this program’s graduates also go on to teach at the elementary level, and in other settings as well.
+Graduates of the program often end up teaching at the middle- and high-schools, where a single-subject credential is at its most necessary and useful, though many graduates teach at the elementary level, and in other settings as well.
 Other career options include becoming a school principal, a classroom materials creator, adult and secondary educator, policy maker and a professional tutor.
 At Alliant University, we prepare each and every student that enrolls in our Single-Subject Credential program by providing them with the education they need to succeed as a future educator.

 What scholarship and financial aid options are available to me?